fran-byte/fran-byte/README.md

+Claro, aquí tienes tu perfil reducido a la mitad:

+---

- # Welcome to My GitHub Profile!
+**Welcome to My GitHub Profile!**

-## About Me
+**About Me**
-I am Francisco, with over 25 years of experience in the electronics sector, specializing in the maintenance and repair of banking machinery and ATMs.
-I have solid experience in PCB diagnostics and complex mechanical systems.
+I'm Francisco, with 25+ years of experience in electronics, specializing in maintaining and repairing banking machinery and ATMs.
+Skilled in PCB diagnostics and mechanical systems.

-## Interests
+**Interests**
-I am passionate about photography, a hobby that complements my attention to detail.
+Passionate about photography, which sharpens my attention to detail and creativity.
-I enjoy capturing unique moments and exploring different perspectives.
-This activity enriches my creativity and helps me approach problem-solving and project development from a different angle.

-## Skills
+**Skills**
-- **Electronics:** Diagnosing and repairing PCBs and mechanical systems.
+- Electronics: PCB and mechanical diagnostics/repair.
-- **Programming:** Basic knowledge, always eager to learn more.
+- Programming: Basic knowledge, currently learning at 42 Madrid.
-  I am currently studying programming at  [42 Madrid](https://www.42madrid.com), a free school based on collaborative learning.

-## Goals and Objectives
+**Goals**
-Currently, my goal is to delve deeper into software development and contribute to open-source projects.
+Improving programming skills and contributing to open-source projects.
-I am focused on improving my programming skills and collaborating with other developers.

-## Get in Touch
+**Get in Touch**
-I'm open to connecting and collaborating.
-Explore my repositories and let's talk!
+Feel free to explore my repositories and connect!

 --------
 ```